gigirassy/testingapollo/content/_index.md

 ## Contact

 The most reliable way to contact me is through Discord or Instagram DMs, both of which are located under the @blitzw.in usernames.
+If you don't use these sites due to privacy reasons, I also offer XMPP (which can basically be described as "email if it was Discord"): [handle is nune@ari.lt](xmpp:nune@ari.lt) .
+It's the most convenient way to contact, as I always got it
-If you don't use these sites due to privacy reasons, you can contact me through a personal email (not my main one) at nune[.at.]imap[.dot.]fi.
-All emails with that address are signed with [PGP](/PGP.txt). **note: my key recently changed.** I also offer XMPP: username is nune@ari.lt .
+You can contact me through a personal email (not my main one) at nune[.at.]imap[.dot.]fi.
+All emails with that address are signed with [PGP](/PGP.txt) unless you elect to not do so on your end. **note: my key recently changed.**